 The opening of the 1993 Belgian Coming-of-Age film, The World of Ludovic (De wereld van Ludovic ), grabs one’s attention.
 Twelve-year-old Ludovic Maris (Mathias Coppens) boldly states his lack of fear just before entering the girl’s changing room at school, where he meets Sophie – a girl of the same age who happens to be practising her dance moves there.
 Little did Ludovic know that this childish prank would have unforeseen consequences in his youthful life.
 He and Sophie become friends, and soon their friendship blossoms into love.

 Mathias Coppens (as Ludovic) and Bella van Meel (as Sophie) in The World of Ludovich

 Soon after this incident, Ludovic is sent to the seashore to spend time with his grandparents while his parents depart on a trip to Paris.
-Thus forceably separated from the girl he loves, Ludo unhappily roams the streets of the seaside town.
+Thus forcibly separated from the girl he loves, Ludo unhappily roams the streets of the seaside town.
 It’s mid-winter, so even the sea could not cheer him up.
-True love finds its way and, one day as he hangs out on the beach, Ludovic sees Sophie.
+True love finds its way and, one day, as he hangs out on the beach, Ludovic sees Sophie.
 She has run away.

-Sophie and Ludovic struggle to survive on their own in The World of Ludovic
+Sophie and Ludovic struggle to survive on their own in The World of Ludovic.

-Then the police are on the case and the story seems set for a tragic finale…
+Then the police are on the case, and the story seems set for a tragic finale…

 It turns out that was an excellent choice, as the two young actors – Mathias Coppens (as Ludovic), and Bella van Meel (as Sophie) – deliver phenomenally uninhibited performances.
-The sensual way in which their youthful love is portrayed, highlighting its fragility and innocence, is the main reason I would highly recommend the film.
+The sensual way their youthful love is portrayed, highlighting its fragility and innocence, is the main reason I would highly recommend the film.